 Alzheimer’s disease

 Schisandrin B is a mineral found in Schisandra Berries, which has a positive effect on Alzheimer’s disease.
-A recent study found that Schisandrin B has the ability to block formation of peptides in the brain.
+A recent study found that Schisandrin B can block formation of peptides in the brain.
+2 3

 Increasing physical health